 What’s happening in Svalbard, where the Doomsday Vault is located, is symptomatic of wider changes impacting the Arctic expanse, which is warming twice as fast as the rest of the planet.
 Parts of the Canadian Arctic are thawing 70 years earlier than predicted, scientists from the University of Alaska Fairbanks found, a sign that climate change could be happening faster than first thought.

 As warmer-than-average summers destabilize permafrost, much of which has lain frozen for millennia, methane and other gases trapped in the ice could be released at scale, accelerating climate change.
 In turn, warmer temperatures would lead to further permafrost loss.

 Melting ice, on land and at sea, destroys animal habitats for species like polar bears and Arctic foxes, which use their snowy white coats as camouflage either to hunt for food or avoid predators.
 It also poses threat to the seeds stored at the Doomsday Vault.

 Climate scientist Dr Boris K Biskaborn of the Alfred Wegener Institute polar and marine research centre found Arctic continuous permafrost ground temperatures increased by 0.39℃ between 2008 and 2016.
 A similar trend was found in Antarctica, with increases of 0.29℃ over the same period.

 Warming ground temperatures are an indication of the extent of climate change.
 Biskaborn predicts melting permafrost could lead to increased Arctic air temperatures of up to 0.27℃ by 2100.

-Svalbard’s seed bank exists to protect the world’s most valuable natural resources from catastrophe.
+Svalbard’s Doomsday Vault exists to protect the world’s most valuable natural resources from catastrophe.
 If we want to avoid making multiple withdrawals, tackling the underlying causes of climate change is a priority.